BrennanLagasse/NYUAD-Tabadol/readme.md

+# Introduction

 There is a lack of affordable access to many important medications in the Arab world.
 Some of these medications are available in neighboring countries at reasonable prices.
-If these medications can be distributed effectively taking advantage of existing transport between the countries, then these crucial medications can be made more plentiful and affordable.
+Our project Tabadol takes advantage of existing transport between the countries and quantum optimization algorithms to efficiently distribute these crucial medications at a reasonable price.

 Our solution has three components.

 # Part 1 - Website